-The showy garden rudbeckias that brighten summer and fall borders are descended from wild plants native mainly to the eastern U.S. All are tough and easy to grow.
+These big, warm-colored daisies are stalwarts of the summer and autumn garden.
+Descended from wild plants native mainly to the eastern U.S., all are tough and easy to grow.
 Blossoms have yellow or orange rays and a raised central cone.
-They make good cut flowers; cutting also encourages rebloom late in season.
-Divide perennials when they become crowded, usually every few yearsRudbeckia lacinata
+They make good cut flowers; cutting encourages rebloom late in season.
+Divide perennials when they become crowded, usually every few years.Rudbeckia lacinata